Have SHSMO exhibition updates delivered directly to your inbox!

 The large numbers of Germans that immigrated to St. Louis in the nineteenth century led to a flourishing brewing industry.
 The legacy of Lemp, Anheuser-Busch, and scores of smaller breweries ensure that the region's history is intertwined with that of local beer production.
-To explore this relationship, an exhibit in the Stairwell Gallery of the Research Center–St. Louis will run through the end of 2016.
+To explore this relationship, visit the "Ein Prosit!" exhibit in the Stairwell Gallery of the Research Center–St. Louis.

 The show highlights photographs of brewery workers and artifacts from the Henry Tobias Brewers and Maltsters Union No. 6 Collection (S0615) and Mit Feder und Hammer!
 (With Feather and Hammer): The German Experience in St. Louis Records (S0941).